top of page

 Is this serious?
 What's the point?

 I am more interested in making sure that rights are exercised to their fullest and building solidarity and connection between people who have differing access to those rights, than I am interested in the electoral process itself.
+Additionally, Vote By Pal provides a way of turning something that might feel pointless and even depressing into something infused with meaning and significance, by virtue of its value to someone else.

 But aren't you basically just trying to trick people into voting?